HackingFromHomeHackathon/november-2020/submissions/JaquelineP-pubquiz.md

 For communication between Svelte UI and Spring backend we created REST API, the swagger documentation is available upon request. ![Preview](https://drive.google.com/file/d/1YWKzt-truh231JYsroLjq0SwP_niyCbj/view?usp=sharing)

 Due to the time limitations, we could not implement all screens.
 We designed a few more screens using [Zeplin](https://zeplin.io/).

+## Jitsi integration
+To realize the communication between the players of the quiz the JitsiMeetJS API was used.

+* The video integration allows the user to mute and unmute the voice stream.
+* To switch from the lobby to each round and to send the answers from one client to all other clients in the same room, the `sendCommandOnce` and `addCommandListener` methods of the JitsiMeetJS API were used.
+So there was no other websocket implementation needed in the Spring Boot backend.

 ## Features
 * Audio and video communication using JitsiMeetJS API